Releases & Supply Chain

 SBOM

-A CycloneDX SBOM is published with each release as paraloom-<version>-cyclonedx.json.
+A CycloneDX SBOM is published with each release as paraloom-core-sbom.cdx.json, with its own Sigstore signature (.sig + .pem).
 It enumerates every direct and transitive Cargo dependency, with version, license, and source hash.
 Useful for compliance scans and dependency-vulnerability tracking.

 347Container image